pleadingSanity/pleading-sanity-frontend/README.md

-# 🧠 Pleading Sanity – Rise From Madness
+o# 🧠 Pleading Sanity – Rise From Madness

 Welcome to the Pleading Sanity frontend codebase!
 This is the official static site for the mental health movement, survivor stories, and exclusive merch.
 Whether you’re a developer, contributor, or just exploring, this repo is your starting point.